Mining industry of the Democratic Republic of the Congo: 3T minerals (Tantalum, Tin, Tungsten)

-There are significant manganese deposits from Kisenge-Kamata-Kapolo, in Lualaba Province, totaling about 12 Mt of ore.
-Manganese is also found at Kasekelesa and Mwene-Ditu.
-Mining at the Kisenge was begun in 1951 by the Forrest Group.
-In March 2018, 1000 tons of manganese ore from the mine made up the first train of the reopened Benguela Railway following decades of closure due to the Angolan civil war.
-The shipment was from the DRC parastatal Entreprise Minière de Kisenge Manganèse (EMKM).

-The DRC has some uranium deposits, most notably the Shinkolobwe deposit, which has among the highest Uranium grades in the world.
-Historically, uranium from the Shinkolobwe mine was used in several nuclear weapons programs, including serving as the majority of the raw material for the United States' Manhattan Project.
-Officially, the mine is closed, but illicit artisanal uranium mining has continued, though who is buying the uranium is not publicly known.

-Beginning as a large open pit copper mine in 1924, the Kipushi Mine eventually became an underground producer of zinc, germanium, and silver.
-Closed since 1993, the owners of the mine plan to restart production in the 2020s.

 History

-Pre-colonial mining
+Pre-colonial mining (c.
+14th century)

-Mining was in the DRC was carried out for centuries before colonial powers arrived.
+Mining in the DRC was carried out by Indigenous peoples for centuries before colonial powers arrived.
 For example, the Katanga Cross, made from sand cast copper, existed from at least the 14th century, and evolved in use first as a symbol of wealth, and later a form of currency.
-At the time of the Berlin conference that precipitated the Scramble for Africa, the copper mining region of the DRC was controlled by the Yeke Kingdom headed by Msiri.
+The accounts of explorers such as David Livingstone and Frederick Stanley Arnot brought news of the mineral wealth of Katanga to Europe for the first time in the 19th century.
+At the time of the Berlin Conference that precipitated the Scramble for Africa, the copper mining region of the DRC was controlled by Indigenous peoples, mainly the Yeke Kingdom headed by Msiri.
 The kingdom had an already well-established trade network in resources, with copper from the Katanga region making up an important part.

+Colonialism in the DRC (1885-1960)

+The Democratic Republic of the Congo has a long history of colonization, divided into two major parts: the reign of King Leopold II from 1885 to 1908, and Belgian colonization from 1908 to 1960.
+During this colonial regime, the Congolese were subjected to massive exploitation and human rights abuses.
+The country attracted European powers due to the increased global demand for rubber.
+In order to keep up with the demand, a reign of terror was imposed on the citizens.
+Those who refused or failed to deliver the quotas of rubber had their right hands severed by soldiers, as ordered by King Leopold II.
+Eventually, because of the human atrocities committed during this time, Leopold was forced to give up power, signing it over to Belgium, who renamed it to the Belgian Congo.
+Up until its independence in 1960, the DRC continued to be subjected to exploitation, discrimination, and racial segregation.

-Congo Free State and Belgian Congo (1885-1960)
+Congo Free State and Belgian Congo (1885–1960)

 Several mining companies were established under Belgian rule, such as Union Minière du Haut-Katanga in 1906, Forminière in 1913, and Société minière du Bécéka in 1919.
 Mines active in this period included the Kipushi Mine.
 For example, the Belgian colonial administrator Georges Moulaert was active in setting up several mining companies, but was publicly criticized for heavy use of forced labour in his gold mining operations.

-DRC and Zaire (1960-1997)
+DRC and Zaire (1960–1997)

 During the Congo crisis, Belgian companies were significant supporters of the failed attempts by the State of Katanga and South Kasai to establish their own states independent of the DRC.
+Patrice Lumumba was the country's first democratically elected prime minister, however, this anti-colonial view was rejected and Belgian mercenaries conspired to assassinate him.
+A violent dictator, Joseph Mobutu was put in his place and upheld the Western agenda for 32 years.
 Following the end of the crisis, most of the mining assets of Belgian-owned companies were nationalized as Congolese state-owned companies, usually known as parastatal companies.